tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Cleenseau Region/Cleenseau/The Bandit’s End.md

 An inn and tavern in [[Cleenseau]].
 Known for its strong ale, and boisterous bar.
 A gathering place of veterans and mercenaries who make a living guarding caravans, and numerous small, cramped rooms.
 It was originally built in the 1650s to house laborers working on rebuilding the town after the [[Third Hobgoblin War (Sembara)|hobgoblin wars]].
 It was converted to an inn in 1665.

-%% Note: brownie or whatever should probably be added here, I forget the details though %%
+%%
+Check facts/session note:
+Was briefly inhabited by a brownie in the winter of 1719-1720 who loved to drink the ale
+%%